Make America Great Again: Use of the slogan by Trump's political rivals

+After Florida governor Ron DeSantis announced his run for the 2024 Republican Party presidential primary, several news outlets said he promised to "Make America Florida".
 One of the most widespread anti-Trump derivatives of "Make America Great Again" during the Trump presidency and the 2020 election was "Make America Think Again", often combined with 2020 Democratic primary candidate Andrew Yang's preferred version of "Make America Think Harder" ("MATH").
 The slogan has been spotted at numerous anti-Trump events from Democratic political rallies to marches to social media, with Live Science noting "Think Again" as one of its top hashtags for 2017.

-Climate change

-In June 2017, French President Emmanuel Macron rebuked Trump over withdrawing from the Paris Agreement.
-The last sentence of the speech delivered by him was "make our planet great again."
-Members of the Fridays for Future Movement have also frequently used slogans like "Make Earth Greta Again", referring to activist Greta Thunberg.
-In 2019, Grant Armour and Milene Larsson co-directed a documentary film named Make the World Greta Again.

 "Make America White Again"

-"Make America White Again" has semi-frequently been used by hate groups which politically align themselves with Trump.
-Australian political commentator and former Liberal party leader John Hewson also used the slogan in reference to his belief that recent global movements against traditional politics and politicians are based on racism and prejudice.
-He comments: "There should be little doubt about US President Donald Trump's views on race, despite his occasional 'denials', assertions of 'fake news', and/or his semantic distinctions.
+Since 2016, the phrase "Make America White Again" was used by hate groups and politicians who align themselves with Trump.
+Australian political commentator and former Liberal Party leader John Hewson also used the slogan in reference to his belief that recent global movements against traditional politics and politicians are based on racism and prejudice.
+He comments: "There should be little doubt about U.S. president Donald Trump's views on race, despite his occasional 'denials', assertions of 'fake news', and/or his semantic distinctions.
 His election campaign theme was effectively a promise to 'Make America Great Again; America First and Only' and—nod, nod, wink, wink—to Make America White Again."
+Neo-Nazi James Mason expressed that the election of Trump gave him hope, commenting that "in order to Make America Great Again, you have to make it white again".